 These are all signs that point toward the implementation of the ELD mandate by the end of this year.

-Many online articles also argue that it is very unlikely for the bill to be successfully approved by both chambers of the Congress and signed by President Trump before the deadline, especially since the compliance date of the ELD mandate is only less than four months away.
+Many online articles also argue that it is very unlikely for the bill to be successfully approved by both chambers of Congress and signed by President Trump before the deadline, especially since the compliance date of the ELD mandate is only less than four months away.

 A change of perception is in order